-Finding work is only the beginning: the ebb and flow of your income, managing multiple deadlines that don’t inform each other, and making a mistake means fully owning your actions.
+Finding work is only the beginning.
+There are numerous different types of project managers.
+How much do project managers make?
+How much does an IT project manager make?
+Or, for a more specific role, how much does a construction project manager make?
+There are so many other factors to consider: the ebb and flow of your income, managing multiple deadlines that don’t inform each other, and making a mistake means fully owning your actions.
 You alone are accountable.
 It can be both scary and liberating!

 If you’re thinking of stepping into the life of a freelance project manager, here are 6 things you need to know to succeed.